apexbridge-tech/bugspotter-sdk/README.md

 pnpm run build
 ```

-The built SDK will be available at `dist/bugspotter.min.js` (29.2 KB minified).
+The built SDK will be available at `dist/bugspotter.min.js` (~99 KB minified with session replay).

 ## 🚀 Quick Start